 Since FamilySearch prompts users to standardize place names with an eye toward historical place names, I make my tree follow that standard.
 Therefore, I typically stay in RootsMagic even though I like two of Family Tree Maker's place clean-up tools.

-However, if either program adopts some of the best features of each other, I might need to review what is the best way to update my online trees on FamilySearch and Ancestry.
+However, if either program adopts some of the best features of the other, I might need to review the best way to update my online trees on FamilySearch and Ancestry.